serverless/components/README.md

       # Type: object

-      - name: vpcConfig # The name of the parameter
+      vpcConfig: # The name of the input/output
         type: object # The type
         # Optional
         required: true # Defaults to required: false